Home

 To further confuse things, Rule 216 of Colorado Municipal Court Rules of Procedure does allow for discovery.
 What does this mean?
 Essentially, if your Colorado ticket was written within city limits, you have a right to conduct pre-trial discovery, but if the ticket was issued within unincorporated county land, you cannot.
 Determine what discovery rights are available in your locality before you spend time on any discovery requests.
 If you are unable to make this determination, then at the very least submit your discovery motion as early as possible so you are not surprised at the last minute by a lack of access to evidence.

 Note that it is illegal to file a motion for discovery for large numbers of documents purely to inconvenience your opponent.
 Our goal here is simply to find out all the facts relevant to our case.
 You're going to have to miss work or sacrifice some family time to fight this ticket, and may have to pay a fine, so don't feel bad about standing up for your rights.
-The fact that a lengthy discovery request could cost the government a significant portion of the money they'll be collecting from you if found guilty of the traffic violation is not a legitimate reason for filing a discovery motion; rather, it is simply an added bonus.
+The fact that a lengthy discovery request could cost the government more money than they stand to collect from you if found guilty of the traffic violation is not a legitimate reason for filing a discovery motion; rather, it is simply an added bonus.
 Note that whenever you file a motion, whether it be for discovery or anything else, always bring a second copy to the clerk's office and have the clerk time-stamp the copy.
 Without this time-stamped copy, you have no proof your motion was ever filed should the clerk lose it!

 What to Discover